 Eating a balanced diet on a regular basis and maintaining a healthy weight are critical to ensuring your mission readiness.
 Increased consumption of added sugars from 2005-2010 (CDC) has been linked to a decrease in intake of essential micronutrients and an increase in body weight.
 Women aged 20–39 consumed an average 275 kcals from added sugars, women aged 40–59 consumed 236 kcals from added sugars, and women aged 60 and over consumed 182 kcals from added sugars.

 The following links will provide you with the nutritional information you need to make healthy eating choices.

 BMI Calculator (non-government)

-National Institutes of Health: Office of Dietary Supplements (Free Mobile App)
+National Institutes of Health: Dietary Supplements Fact Sheets

 DHSS Overweight, Obesity & Weight Loss Fact Sheet

 Performance Triad As part of the Army’s Ready and Resilient Campaign efforts, leaders are advocating a culture shift by encouraging every Professional Soldier to develop a mindset that drives them to optimize their own health in order to improve their performance and resiliency.
 Getting back to the basics of Activity, Nutrition, and Sleep - also known as the Performance Triad - is the key to optimizing personal and health, performance and resilience.

 Public Health Command Nutrition Resources